naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.20-14.md

 * Address: Primary IPv4 address of the neighbor router
 * Interface: Local interface over which an OSPF neighbor relationship is established

+Output of the show ```ip ospf interface``` command shows you all interfaces enabled in the OSPF process.
+For each enabled interface, you can see detailed information such as OSPF area ID, OSPF process ID and how the interface was included into the OSPF process.

+OSPF routes are verified in the routing table using ```show ip ospf route```